-On the very first day of God's appointed 2nd month, God ordered Moses to begin a census of the Israelites in the desert.
-And The Almighty is so detail oriented that He begins to record this very census in the 1st verse of the 1st chapter of the Old Testament book called “Numbers”.
+Also on the very first day of God's appointed 2nd month, God ordered Moses to begin a census of the Israelites in the desert.
+The Almighty is so detail oriented that He began to record this very census in the 1st verse of the 1st chapter of the Old Testament book called “Numbers”.

 “The Lord spoke to Moses in the tent of meeting in the Desert of Sinai on the first day of the second month of the second year after the Israelites came out of Egypt.
 He said: Take a census of the whole Israelite community by their clans and families, listing every man by name, one by one.
 You and Aaron are to count according to their divisions all the men in Israel who are twenty years old or more and able to serve in the army.”
 Numbers 1:1-3.

-Today we Christians can look back at the Exodus of Israel and literally see the face of Jesus Christ over and over again.
-We see Him as the very reason they were freed from Egypt in the first place.
+We Christians can look back at this Exodus and literally see the face of Jesus Christ over and over again.
+We see Him as the very reason Israel was freed from Egypt in the first place.
 He is the Passover Lamb whose blood that was applied to the doorposts of their homes so that the death angel would “pass over” them.
-He is the sacrificial lamb that was eaten that evening to sustain them during their coming desert trek.
-He is the manna from heaven that sprang forth from the earth to nourish them during their entire 40 year journey.
+He is the sacrificial lamb that was eaten that evening to sustain them during their coming wilderness journey.
+He is the manna from heaven that sprang forth from the earth to nourish them during their entire 40-year journey.
 And He is the living water that flowed from the desert rock to quench their insatiable thirst.
 In fact, God's word tells us in 1 Corinthians 10:1-13 that we all partake of the same heavenly nourishment the Israelites did over 3500 years ago!